mcmillenb/blog/posts/dnd-party-app.md

 }
 ```

 The `puppeteer` library comes installed with [Chromium](https://www.chromium.org/), which is an open-source browser that Google Chrome is based off of.
 So, in the first line of the `getHtml` function, we are actually launching a browser that we'll be able to load webpages with.
-The second line is telling the browser to open a new page and the third line is telling the page to go to the `url` that gets passed in as the parameter of the function. the `{ waitUntil: 'networkidle2' }` config object is telling the page to wait until the page has completely loaded before resolving and allowing our function to continue.
+The second line is telling the browser to open a new page and the third line is telling the page to go to the `url` that gets passed in as the parameter of the function.
+The `{ waitUntil: 'networkidle2' }` config object is telling the page to wait until the page has completely loaded before resolving and allowing our function to continue.
 The next line gets the `html` content from the page, and the line after that closes the browser.
 Finally, our function returns the `html` that was retrieved from the page.

 We can add that function to the top of the page and then we can replace the entire `axios` call with simply `getHtml(characterUrl)`.